Dry dung fuel

-Dry dung fuel (or dry manure fuel) is animal feces that has been dried in order to be used as a fuel source.
-It is used in many countries.
-Using dry manure as a fuel source is an example of reuse of excreta.
-A disadvantage of using this kind of fuel is increased air pollution.
-In India, it is known as "dung cakes".
+Dry dung fuel (or dry manure fuel) is feces, generally of domestic animals, that have been dried in order to be burned as a fuel source.
+It is used in many countries, and in some instances employs human feces.
+Despite the disadvantage of increasing air pollution, the practice remains a common use of this kind of manure.

 Types

 Dry dung and moist dung

 Dry dung is more commonly used than moist dung, because it burns more easily.
 Dry manure is typically defined as having a moisture content less than 30 percent.

 Dung cakes

 "Dung cakes", made from the by-products of animal husbandry, are traditionally used as fuel in India for cooking food in a domestic hearth called a Chulha.
-They are made by hand by village women and are traditionally made from cow or buffalo dung.
-One dung cake of an average size gives 2100 kJ worth of energy.
+They are made by hand by village women, traditionally of cow or buffalo dung.
+One dung cake of an average size gives 2100 kJ of energy.
 Dung cakes are also known as goitha, uple, kande, gosse or thepdi.

-These are the cakes of cow dung molded by bare hands with a curvature to be able to keep stuck to the walls.
-Once dried they are put in a pile and covered with thatch called bitauda.
-These bitaudas are visible in parts of rural India albeit with different names.
-The size and shape of the cake might vary with region.
-Its also not uncommon to see these cakes directly used in earthen ovens.
+These cakes are molded with a curvature to keep them stuck to the walls.
+Once dried, they are put in a pile and covered with thatch called bitauda.
+These bitaudas can be seen in parts of rural India, albeit with different names.
+The size and shape of the cake may vary with region.
+It is also not uncommon to see the cakes directly used in earthen ovens.

-This bio-fuel has been used primarily for two reasons: for easy disposal of cow dung and as easily available and cheap fuel.
+This biofuel has been used primarily for two reasons: for easy disposal of cow dung and as easily available and cheap fuel.